Our Therapist Directory

 Don’t Wait: Get Shame Counseling Today!

 It’s totally normal to feel shame in the short term, but when these feelings linger or grow over time, they can have detrimental effects on your self-esteem and mental health as a whole.
 Therapy can help tremendously by helping you discover the source of your shame and how to overcome it.
 And Mental Health Match can help you find a quality therapist to get started.
-Start by browsing below or using our free therapist matching tool.
+Start by browsing above or using our free therapist matching tool.

 Explore our guide to therapy